relandboyle/application-list-generator/README.md

 <br>

 ## <br>Glassdoor
-1. Visit this exact URL to "browse companies": [glassdoor.com](https://www.glassdoor.com/Explore/browse-companies.htm).
+1. Visit this exact URL to browse companies: [glassdoor.com](https://www.glassdoor.com/Explore/browse-companies.htm).
 2. Create a free account if you have not done so.
 3. Search for *software engineer*.
 Consider filtering and sorting by location and star rating.
 4. On the results page, scroll down until you see the blue *See All Companies >* hyperlink.